AN ILLUSTRATED HISTORY OF ECCLES RUGBY FOOTBALL CLUB

 In April 2019 the 1XV secured promotion back to Level 7, winning 16 out of 20 league games and reaching the Lancashire plate final.
 The Senior Colts also won thier Divisional title and the Colts League Lancashire & Cheshire Plate.
 In additon to the silverwear the RFU rewarded our commitment to our community by awarding a £55k grant for a new 3G articifical turf pitch.
 In the same year Eccles RFC were one of the first clubs in the region to take up Walking Rugby which has made big strides with strong numbers.
 A very successful 2019 was capped off with awards recogition, winning two prestigous regional 'Club of the Year' Awards and earning finalist nominations in the Sport England 'Club of the Year' award for the Greater Manchester region and the National Sport Mirror awards.

 The club remains ambitious and progressive.
-We continue our faith in developing youth and Eccles RFC now has over 300 active members, from under six to over eighty!
+We continue our faith in developing youth and Eccles RFC now has over 300 active members, from under five to over eighty!
 As the club knows all too well from its own history, there are no short cuts to success and with hard work, all things prosper.

 “Labore Omnia Florent” as the ancient townsfolk of Eccles no doubt once said.